-Microsoft retired Gold Cloud partner competency, Solutions partner designation required Gold and

-Silver competencies are retired and replaced with Solutions Partner designations.
-Azure specialization requirements are now associated with your achievement of a required Solutions Partner designation.
-For this specialization, your organization must have an active Solutions Partner for Data & AI (Azure) designation
+Microsoft retired Gold Cloud partner competency, new Solutions partner designations requiredGold and Silver competencies were retired and replaced with Solutions Partner designations.
+For this specialization, your organization must have an active, aligned Solutions Partner designation

-Module A - July 1,2022
+Module A - July 1, 2022

-Checklist updates published in the May 2, 2022, preview for Module A are now required InControl 2.2, a new required Skilling Plan has been added to the checklist
+Checklist updates published in the May 2, 2022 preview for Module A are now required InControl 2.2, a new Skilling Plan has been added to the checklist.
+This is required July 1, 2022

-Module B - May 2, 2022
+Module B- May 2, 2022

-- 1. Guidance for the definition of Proof of Concept and Pilots has been added to the FAQ - 2.
+- Guidance for the definition of Proof of Concept and Pilots was added to the FAQ in Module B - 2.
 The new partner Preview for the Module A Cloud Foundation audit checklist was made available for review

-Module B- Jan 1, 2022
+Jan 1, 2022

-General Guidance and FAQ Updates
+Guidance and FAQ Updates